Kava-Labs/kava/x/bep3/spec/02_state.md

 ## Parameters and genesis state

-`Paramaters` define the rules according to which swaps are executed.
+`parameters` define the rules according to which swaps are executed.
 Parameter updates can be made via on-chain parameter update proposals.

 ```go
 // Params governance parameters for bep3 module